-Jammu and Kashmir: Militants open fire at security forces in Ramban district, encounter on
+Jammu and Kashmir: Army jawan, three militants killed in Ramban encounter, say police

-They entered a house and took a man hostage before opening fire.

-Three suspected militants opened fire at Indian security forces on the Batote-Doda highway in Ramban district of Jammu and Kashmir on Saturday, the Hindustan Times reported.
-However, PTI reported that the number of militants was two, and ANI said five militants had been trapped.

-The militants entered a house and took a man hostage.
-The house owner was trapped but other members of the family were evacuated, a police officer said.
+The militants had entered the house and taken a BJP worker, Vijay Kumar Varma, hostage, the Hindustan Times reported.
+The worker was trapped but other members of the family were evacuated, a police officer said.
+In the afternoon, the hostage was also rescued, unharmed.

-“This morning at about 7:30 am, three suspicious individuals tried to stop a civil vehicle in general area Batote on NH 244,” Defence Spokesperson Lieutenant Colonel Devender Anand said earlier in the day.
+“This morning at about 7:30 am, three suspicious individuals tried to stop a civil vehicle in general area Batote on NH 244,” Anand said earlier in the day.
 “The driver of the vehicle was alert, did not stop the vehicle and informed the nearest Army post.”

-He said the firing was still on.
-“Exchange of fire took place,” Anand said.
-“The operation is still on.
-The suspected ultras are hiding in a nullah but they have been cordoned.
-Additional reinforcements have been rushed to the place.”

-However, PTI reported that the militants had been found hiding in the house following an extensive search of the area.
-Eventually, fresh firing began between the militants and the security forces.

-Meanwhile, a Central Reserve Police Force spokesperson in Delhi told Scroll.in that militants hurled a grenade at CRPF troops stationed at Nawakadal Chowk in Safakadal area of Srinagar on Saturday.
+Meanwhile, the CRPF spokesperson told Scroll.in that militants hurled a grenade at CRPF troops stationed at Nawakadal Chowk in Safakadal area of Srinagar on Saturday.
 The grenade exploded at a distance from the troops, and none were injured.

 But reinforcements were immediately sent, and the whole area was cordoned off, in an attempt to neutralise the militants, PTI reported.
 The militants had spent the night in an abandoned shed on the highway before attacking in the morning.